#MomsGrowthHacks #MomsCreativity #GettingUnstuck #MomsLearningNewThings

 - This article, The Mental Load Is Burning Women Out nails it!
 I’ve been referring to this issue as ‘mental energy’ for years (see What Mom Really Wants for Mother’s Day)… it’s a big deal and encouraging that this is becoming part of the gender equity conversation.

-- Why Women Should Stay In The Career Game, A quick read and particularly interesting perspective as it was written by the daughter of a billionaire from Daily Worth (site all about women and money education).
+- Why Women Should Stay In The Career Game, A quick read and particularly interesting perspective as it was written by the daughter of a billionaire from Daily Worth (useful site all about making finance accessible to women).

-- A former colleague wrote a great article, Can We Please Stop Praising Dad for the Things Moms Already Do? for Working Mother Magazine.
+- A former colleague of mine, Jacalyn Lee, wrote a great article Can We Please Stop Praising Dad for the Things Moms Already Do? for Working Mother Magazine.
 Need I say more?

 - I read (and loved) the book, Unfinished Business by Anne Marie Slaughter where she explains a large part of her career success is possible due to her husband stepping into the ‘lead’ parent role.
 Last month, a friend shared this Atlantic article “Why I Put My Wife’s Career First”, a wonderful read with her husband’s perspective about their partnership.